projectcalico/calico/docs/GettingStarted.md

 sudo ./calicoctl group add GROUP_D
 ```

-Now add the containers to the security groups
+Now add the containers to the security groups (note that `group add` works from any Calico node, but `group addmember` only works from the Calico node where the container is hosted).
 On core-01
 ```
 sudo ./calicoctl group addmember GROUP_A_C_E workload-A